Laure Laco firstname.lastname@example.org

 Mrs. Laco has been teaching at Andrean since August 2013.
 Her teaching has included PLTW Engineering, Business, Business Law, Marketing, Accounting, Personal Finance and Computer Science.

 As for her personal life, she has been happily married to Thomas for 24 years.
-They have 2 children: Nicole (30) is married, a teacher by trade, but currently a stay at home mom with her 3 children, Ellie, Easton, and Emma.
+They have two children: Nicole (30) is married, a teacher by trade, but currently a stay at home mom with her three children, Ellie, Easton, and Emma.
 Drew (21) works at Niagara LaSalle and enjoys dirt biking.
-Being empty nesters she enjoys Friday night date nights with her husband and calm quiet time at home with her dog, Dusti.
-She enjoys traveling to sunny warm vacation destinations, and a favorite hobby is shopping.
+She enjoys traveling to sunny, warm vacation destinations, and a favorite hobby is shopping.

 Mrs. Laco loves that each year brings new young people into her life, along with new and fresh perspectives from each of them.
 She enjoys teaching, but is also a lifetime learner, learning about the dynamics of teaching from her students to improve her effectiveness as an educator.
-Teaching at Andrean connects her back to her Catholic School Elementary days and give her a purpose to connect the Catholic Faith with her disciplines.
+Teaching at Andrean connects her back to her Catholic School Elementary days and give her a purpose.

 “Dear friends, let us love one another, for love comes from God.
 Everyone who loves has been born of God and knows God.”
 John 4:7